eniuz/gatling/src/site/sphinx/general_information/contributing.rst

 .. todo:: fix cross-doc links when done

 .. note::
-  Before asking the community for help, please read the [[tutorial|First Steps With Gatling]], search the reference, read the [FAQ](FAQ) and look for any existing conversation about your problem before creating a new one :-)
+  Before asking the community for help, please read the [[tutorial|First Steps With Gatling]], search the reference, read the :ref:`FAQ <faq>` and look for any existing conversation about your problem before creating a new one :-)

 Social networks
 ---------------